mad-lab-fau/mad-gui/docs/customization.rst

 Here we describe how you can:

-- load data from a specific system
+- add a plugin to load data of a specific system / a specific format, implement a custom algorithm, and export data in a custom format
-- implement an algorithm from another python package
+- create custom labels
 - customize settings

-However, in case you want to change something closer at the core of the GUI, you might need to take a look at our :ref:`Contribution guidelines <contribution guidelines>`.

 .. note::
    In case you are not familiar with PyCharm and virtual environments, you might first want to check out our